svnoak/Considition/readme.md

 After that we reduced all orders to 0, and wanted to create a compromise between CO2 emissions and negativeCustomerScore, whichever had the smallest impact to create the optimal score over 365 days.

+The algorithm was peer-programmed together with Isak Gerre.